samiBendou/AES_VHDL/README.md

 # AES_VHDL

-Implementation of AES128 in VHDL
+Implementation of AES128 in VHDL.
+This design allows to encrypt and decrypt messages using AES128 algorithm